Matterhorn: Tourism and trekking

 Rail and cable-car facilities have been built to make some of the summits in the area more accessible.
 The Gornergrat railway, reaching a record altitude of 3,100 metres, was inaugurated in 1898.
 Areas served by cable car are the Unterrothorn and the Klein Matterhorn (Little Matterhorn) (3,883 m, highest transportation system in Europe).
 The Hörnli Hut (3,260 m), which is the start of the normal route via the Hörnli ridge, is easily accessible from Schwarzsee (2,600 m) and is also frequented by hikers.
-The Zermatt and Breuil-Cervinia resorts function as separate ski resort all year round and are connected by skilifts over the Theodul Pass.
+The Zermatt and Breuil-Cervinia resorts function as separate ski resorts all year round and are connected by ski lifts over the Theodul Pass.
 In 2023, a cable car link between Testa Grigia (or Tête grise) and the Klein Matterhorn opened.
 It finally provided a direct link between the Swiss and Italian sides of the Matterhorn.

 The Matterhorn Museum (Zermatt) relates the general history of the region from alpinism to tourism.
 In the museum, which is in the form of a reconstituted mountain village, the visitors can relive the first and tragic ascent of the Matterhorn and see the objects that belonged to the protagonists.

-The Tour of the Matterhorn can be effected by trekkers in about 10 days.
+Trekkers can complete the Tour of the Matterhorn in about 10 days.
 Considered by some as one of the most beautiful treks in the Alps, it follows many ancient trails that have linked the Swiss and Italian valleys for centuries.
 The circuit includes alpine meadows, balcony trails, larch forests and glacial crossings.
 It connects six valleys embracing three different cultures: the German-speaking high Valais, the French-speaking central Valais and the bilingual French/Italian-speaking Aosta Valley.
 Good conditions are necessary to circumnavigate the peak.
 After reaching Zinal from Zermatt by the Augstbord and Meiden passes, the trekker crosses the Col de Sorebois and the Col de Torrent before arriving at Arolla.
 Then the Arolla Glacier and the Col Collon must be crossed on the way to Prarayer, followed by the Col de Valcournera to Breuil-Cervinia.
 In the last and highest section, the Theodul Pass must be crossed before returning to Zermatt.
 In total, seven passes between 2,800 and 3,300 metres must be crossed on relatively difficult terrain.

 As of 2015, almost two million visitors arrive at Zermatt annually.
-An average of around twelve people per year have died on Matterhorn in the ten years from 2005 to 2015.
+An average of around twelve people per year have died on the Matterhorn in the ten years from 2005 to 2015.